Soil compression on Farming Simulator 25 – What is it, how does it work?

 Weather conditions affecting the soil

 Soil gets affected not only by your machinery – weather plays a massive role, as well.
-For example, if you go through the field during, or soon after the rain, you will get significantly deeper tracks, compared to fully dry conditions.
+For example, if you go through the field during or soon after the rain, you will get significantly deeper tracks than fully dry conditions.
 It’s something every farmer knows and has to deal with – now, it’s finally a part of the game, adding an extra genuine simulation layer.

 No impact on yield

 Even though messing up your soil with heavy machinery should realistically affect your yield, no such mechanic is planned for the stock version of the game.
 This might be a good idea – adding yet another mechanic for players to compromise their own farms could be seen as a bad thing by many players.
-Maybe it’s something we can expect in the future: or, most likely, we expect a new mod to be created, which uses the soil compression mechanics and punishes the reckless players if they desire.
-For now, it’s a purely visual change – but it gives plenty of tools for modders to play with.
+Maybe it’s something we can expect in the future, or, most likely, we expect a new mod to be created that uses the soil compression mechanics and punishes the reckless players if they desire.
+For now, it’s a purely visual change – but it gives modders plenty of tools to play with.

 Conclusion